 All employees can now take unpaid leave to deal with family and domestic violence, following a recent change to the Fair Work Act 2009.

-The Act changes the Fair Work Act 2009 to include an entitlement to unpaid family and domestic violence leave in the National Employment Standards (NES).
+On 12 December 2018 the Fair Work Amendment (Family and Domestic Violence Leave) Act 2018 took effect.
+The Fair Work Act 2009 now includes an entitlement to unpaid family and domestic violence leave as part of the National Employment Standards (NES).

 Family and domestic violence is violent, threatening or other abusive behaviour by a close relative of an employee that:

 - seeks to coerce or control the employee

 - causes the employee harm or to be fearful.

 A close relative of the employee is a person who: